kenloumixx/isaac_sim/README.md

 - The custom message will be made for simplicity
 - ```a1_custom.py``` subscibes the topic whose type requires above values (header, position, velocity, effort)
 - Not all but the first three values of *effort* will be used as 'x, y, rad' for the advance of A1.
-- For example, in the above command the A1 will move with 10 Nm in x direction which is 'forward' and 1 Nm in anti-clockwise rotation.
+- For example, in the above command the A1 will move with 10 Nm in x direction which is 'forward' and 1 Nm in 'anti-clockwise rotation'.